How to Measure Casters: A Guide for Military Engineers

 Bolt Hole Pattern/Spacing — It’s extremely difficult to change the bolt-hole pattern on the object the caster attaches to, so you want to ensure you get an accurate measurement so the patterns line up properly.
 Measure lengthwise from the center of one hole to the center of the other hole.
 Repeat this process again on the perpendicular side (widthwise).

-Overall Height of the Wheel and Top Plate—This measures the overall height of the entire caster assembly.
-You want to measure from the bottom of the wheel to the top of the top plate.
-The caster can be measured standing up, lying down sideways, or flipped upside down so it sits on the top plate (shown here).
+Overall Height of the Wheel and Top Plate—This step in how to measure casters covers the overall height of the entire caster assembly.
+Measure from the bottom of the wheel to the top of the top plate.
+You can measure the caster standing up, lying sideways, or flipping it upside down so it rests on the top plate (shown here).
 Measure from the top plate to the bottom of the wheel.

 Additional Caster Considerations

-Jacking CasterNow that we have reviewed how to measure a caster, another main consideration is determining your load rating.
+Additional CastersNow that we have reviewed how to measure a caster, another main consideration is determining your load rating.
 Industry best practices take the maximum load to be moved and then divide it by the number of casters minus one.
 The thinking behind this is that three wheels make a plane.
 And there will be times when only three of the four wheels will handle the total load.

 For a four-wheel material handling cart, the caster capacity required would be calculated as Caster Load = Maximum Load Being Moved, Three Casters (N-1).